 Panelists

-Partner, Womble Bond Dickinson in San Francisco
+Partner, Womble Bond Dickinson (US)

-Clinical Associate Professor, UNC School of Law
+Clinical Associate Professor of Law and Digital Initiatives Law Librarian, UNC School of Law

 Dan K. Moore Program Directors